-- 1. This guideline applies to all locally incorporated unrestricted (public) banks and banks and trust companies. - 2.
+- 3.1.
+These guidelines apply to all locally incorporated unrestricted (public) banks and banks and trust companies. - 3.2.
 The Central Bank recognizes that some licensees are subsidiaries of larger banking groups and the ICAAP process may be led and/or managed by their Head Office.
-In these instances, the Central Bank expects the management of the local licensee to be aware of how the Head Office's global capital allocation process is accounting for the licensee and how risk management at the local level fits into the Group's ICAAP approach. - 3.
+In these instances, the Central Bank expects the management of the local licensee to be aware of how the Head Office's global capital allocation process is accounting for the licensee and how risk management at the local level fits into the Group's ICAAP approach. - 3.3.
 Local management must understand the licensee's risk profile and be prepared to engage in discussions with the Central Bank as needed.
-The Central Bank expects licensees to have relevant documentation in place to address these matters, as responsibility for compliance with the requirements of this Guideline remains with the licensee.
+The Central Bank expects licensees to have relevant documentation in place to address these matters, as responsibility for compliance with the requirements of these Guidelines remains with the licensee.